 Year Built: 1928 | Other Names: Horizons (1953), Lithuanica (1976)

 Beam: 3.87m | Draft 2.58m | Sail Area: 183.sq m

 Current Owner: Onawa 12 US 6, LLC | Homeport: Newport, RI

 Built for W. Cameron Forbes of Boston, MA she was one of six 12s designed by Starling Bugess for American owners and built by Abeking & Rasmussen.
 Although she was very actively raced from 1928-1930, she had poor results.
 In 1936 she was purchased by Horace F. Smith who kept her in Philadelphia, PA.
 From 1946-1952 her homeport was Easton, Oxford and Gibson, Island, MD owned by Frederic Requardt, Jr., who gave her a new lead keel in 1946.
 From 1953-1975, she was owned by Ward H. and Virginia E. Bright who renamed her Horizons and sailed her from Cape May, NJ and St. Croix, USVI.
 From 1976-1990 Al Urbelis renamed her Lithuanica and kept her in New Jersey.

 Onawa was purchased by Daniel Prentiss, Robert H. Tiedemann and Alfred B. Van Liew II, who restored her original name and brought her to Newport, RI.
-Since 2000, Onawa, has been managed by McMillen Yachts Inc. She was completely rebuilt at Newport Shipyard using parts from Waiandance (US-1) and was actively sailed and raced in the Newport fleet.
+In 2000, Onawa, was purchased by Yacht Onawa, LLC which was managed by McMillen Yachts, Inc. She was completely rebuilt by McMillen Yachts at the Newport Shipyard using additional parts from Waiandance (US-1) and was actively sailed and raced in the Newport fleet.

 *Content courtesy: The Twelve Metre Class by Dyer Jones & Luigi Lang